Aadya1308/Ecowatt/README.md

 EcoWatt is a deep learning-based energy forecasting system that predicts future electricity consumption using Long Short-Term Memory (LSTM) neural networks.
 The project leverages historical energy usage data to identify temporal patterns and generate accurate forecasts for future energy demand.

 Energy consumption forecasting plays a vital role in smart grid management, resource allocation, and sustainable energy planning.
-By applying LSTM networks to time-series data, EcoWatt demonstrates how deep learning can be used to model complex consumption trends and support data-driven decision-making.
+By applying LSTM networks to time-series data, EcoWatt demonstrates how deep learning can be used to model complex consumption trends and support data-driven decision-making.The system enables proactive energy management by helping utilities and organizations optimize power distribution, reduce operational costs, and improve energy efficiency.

 ---